Elections & Voting

 Any registered voter can vote by Absentee Ballot.
 To obtain an Absentee Ballot, complete an Application for Absent Voter's Ballot and return it to the Clerk's Office by hand, mail, fax, or email.
 The State of Michigan requires a voter who is receiving a ballot in person at the Clerk's Office to present a valid photo ID or sign an affidavit.
 Valid forms of ID are the same as required at the polls on Election Day.
 Please note that State law does not allow one person to pick up a ballot for another person.
 If an individual returns an application for an absentee ballot on behalf of another, that ballot will be mailed to the voter.

+The Clerk's Office will be open from 8am until 4pm on Saturday, November 2nd to receive absentee ballot requests only.
 Completed ballots must be received by 8 p.m. on Election Day and can be mailed, hand delivered to the Clerk’s Office or placed in the green City drop box located in the parking lot behind the Cinema.

 A Permanent Absentee Voter List is maintained for voters who would like to receive an Absentee Ballot application in the mail for every election.
 Complete the Permanent Absentee Voter List Form (PDF) and return it to the Clerk.